Looking to list your PhD opportunities? Log in here.

 The project is likely to involve aspects of mechanical engineering (thermodynamics), electrical engineering (power control) and chemistry (battery cell modelling).
 The ideal candidate will have a degree in one of these subjects, and the motivation and initiative to develop in the other two, suitably supported by the supervisory team.

-The AAPS community is both stretching and supportive, encouraging our students to explore their research in a challenging but highly collaborative way.
+The AAPS community is both stretching and supportive, encouraging our students to explore their research in a challenging and highly collaborative way.
 You will be able to work with peers from a diverse background, academics with real world experience and a broad spectrum of industry partners.

 All new students joining the CDT will be assigned student mentor and a minimum of 2 academic supervisors at the point of starting their PhD.